Nesta/phoenix/sass/README.txt

 	 		|
 	 		| Utilities:
 	 		============
-      This directory contains the variables, extends, mixins... that can be usefull when personalizing our styles.
+      This directory contains the variables, extends, mixins... that can be useful when personalizing our styles.

 	====================================================================================================